ChristianMacDonald/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes ensures that the properties passed into a React component are only of the types expected by the programmer.
+It is important to type check in JavaScript because JavaScript is a weakly typed language and will often times run even if the wrong type of data is entered, causing unforeseen behavior.

 - [ ] Describe a life-cycle event in React?

+React components have three stages of life: mounting, rendering, and unmounting.
+Mounting is when the component is first put into the virtual DOM.
+Rendering is when the component actually shows up on screen.
+Finally, unmounting is when the component gets removed from the virtual DOM.

 - [ ] Explain the details of a Higher Order Component?

+A Higher Order Component, or HOC, is a function which returns either a class component or a functional component which is then used to construct an actual instance of the component.
+HOCs can be useful when higher order logic is necessary.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+One is to use vanilla CSS and import it into your file.
+Another is to add a style tag to the components.
+Finally, the styled-components package allows you to create so-called styled components in React.

 ## Project Setup